DuckDuckGo vs. Google: Privacy or popularity?

 Google, on the other hand, saves and tracks all of its users’ search results.
 That’s not all the tech giant is tracking either.
 Google also tracks your location, browsing history and ads you might find useful.

 While Google claims it tracks user information only to improve and build upon its current services, such extensive tracking can bring about some questionable feelings.
 While customized search recommendations are nice, are they worth compromising your privacy?

 Choosing between Google and DuckDuckGo

-You’ve probably used Google plenty.
+Google is like an old, familiar pair of shoes.
+Sure, they may not be the cleanest option on the shoe rack, but they're comfortable and familiar, so you wear them again and again.
 On average, most Google users employ its search tool 3-4 times per day.
 With that type of usage, it’s easy to become acquainted with Google.